Side Hustle to Full-Time: Less Hustle, More Muscle | Illustration by Steve Leggat

 You repeat this on every project because you’re pricing based on optimism instead of reality.
 You forget to log the phone calls that turn into strategy sessions.
 The email chains.
 The WhatsApp messages where you’re delivering expertise.
 Research, troubleshooting, file prep, client training - all given away free because it doesn’t feel like “real work.”

 Two hours researching typography and sketching concepts?
 You log 30 minutes because it felt like playing.
-Every minimised hour is money you’re not charging for.
+Every hour you quietly minimise is money you’re not charging for.

-After a few weeks, things start to click.
-That “bit of design on the side” becomes something you can actually quantify.
-And probably build a business around.
-You’ll also likely realise you’ve been seriously undercharging.
+Give it a month.
+The guesswork disappears.
+That “bit of design on the side” becomes something you can actually quantify - and you’ll almost certainly discover you’ve been seriously undercharging.

-When the numbers show you earned $2,400 last month on 15 hours a week, the maths for going full-time stops being scary.
-You know exactly what you need to aim for.
+And when the numbers show you earned $2,400 last month on 15 hours a week, the maths for going full-time stops being scary.
+You know you can make it work.

 Steve Leggat has been freelancing in design and web development since 1996, starting as a side-hustler while working at a digital agency.
 He runs Front&Back, a solo design company in Auckland, and created TallyHo specifically for freelancers like him that favoured simplicity over bells and whistles.